ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 ### Calibration Markers

-In the next step, we place blue markers on the labyrinth.
-These are used to estimate the inclination angles of the labyrinth playing surface.
+Next, blue markers are placed on the labyrinth to estimate the inclination angles of the labyrinth playing surface.

-1. Place the first four blue labels on the centers of the corners of the labyrinth playing surface.
-The diameter of the labels and the width of the edge are both 8mm, and thus the labels should align with the outer edges.
+1. Place the first four blue labels on the center of each corners of the labyrinth playing surface.
+The labels should align with the outer edges since the diameter of the labels and the width of the edge are both 8mm.
 <br><br>
-2. The next four blue labels are for the outer perimeter of the labyrinth.
-The centers of the labels should be 5cm from the edge of the game along the short sides of the labyrinth.
-See the image below.
+2. Place the next four blue labels on the outer perimeter of the labyrinth.
+The centers of each label should be 5cm from the edge of the game along the short sides of the labyrinth, as shown in the image below.
 <br><br>
 ![markers](img/markers.jpg)